mfcrevelin-landisgyr/HighEnna/README.md

 1. **Setup Visual Studio Project**:
     - Navigate to `HighEnna-Backend`.
     - Run `make_visual_studio_project.bat` to set up the Visual Studio compilation scheme.
 This will create a `VS` directory inside `HighEnna-Backend`.
    		- This project, as is, links against Python 3.9 libraries.
-Before creating the Visual Studio project, make sure to either install Python 3.9 with debugging options and set it to be the first Python version in your `PATH` or, if you want to link agains libs of a different version of Python, edit the following lines in `CMakeLists.txt` under `HighEnna-Backend` to link against the correct Python libraries:
+Before creating the Visual Studio project, make sure to either install Python 3.9 with debugging options on your computer and set it to be the first Python version in your `PATH` enviroment variable or, if you want to link agains libs of a different version of Python, edit the following lines in `CMakeLists.txt` under `HighEnna-Backend` to link against them:
       		```cmake
       		set(DPYTHON_LIBRARY_RELEASE "C:/Program Files/Python39/libs/python39.lib")
       		set(DPYTHON_LIBRARY_DEBUG "C:/Program Files/Python39/libs/python39_d.lib")